CSU Policy: Cost Transfers on Sponsored Projects

 • For reasons of convenience

-A transfer from a sponsored account to an unrestricted institutional account is always permitted.
+A Cost Transfer, with appropriate documentation and justification, from a sponsored account to an unrestricted institutional account is always permitted.

 8. Pre-Award Expenditures

-Most federal grants (as opposed to contracts) allow costs to be incurred 90 days prior to the award effective date.
+Many federal grants (as opposed to contracts) allow costs to be incurred 90 days prior to the award effective date.
 For the efficient and economical conduct of a sponsored project, it is sometimes necessary for costs to be incurred before the award start date.
 In such cases, departments/units are strongly encouraged to request an advance account through the appropriate channels and procedures.
-The advance account number becomes the permanent number when the award is fully executed by all parties; no cost transfers are needed.
+The advance account number becomes the permanent number when the award is fully executed by all parties; no Cost Transfers are needed.

 Administrators of sponsored project accounts must be particularly careful to manage and monitor their accounts to avoid costs that are not reimbursable.
 Generally, no costs incurred after the award end date are allowable.
 Ongoing correction of incorrectly charged expenses is necessary throughout the project period to avoid most adjustments at the end of the project.

-Cost overruns after the award end date of a project may not be transferred to another sponsored project account.
+Cost overruns may not be transferred to another sponsored project account.
 Transfers of such costs must be to an appropriate, non- sponsored account.
-Unspent balances at the close of a project must, in most cases, be returned to the sponsor.
+Unspent balances at the close of a project will not, in most cases, be requested for reimbursement from the sponsor.
 Notable exceptions are fixed price contracts and sponsored agreements allowing carry-forward of funds.
 For clarification of the terms of a specific sponsored project, contact the Office of Sponsored Programs.

 Careful consideration must be given to personnel adjustments to ensure that accounts (projects) that benefit are charged properly and that further adjustments are not required.